On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Structure of the projectivity group

 The following result, due to Burger--Mozes \cite{BurgerMozes}, provides a natural set-up where all hypotheses of Theorem~\ref{thm:LocallyLinear} other than the linearity are satisfied.

 \begin{theorem} Let $T$ be a thick locally finite tree and $G \leq \Aut(T)$ be a closed subgroup acting $2$-transitively on the set of ends $\partial T$.

 Then the intersection $G^+$ of all non-trivial closed normal subgroups of $G$ is compactly generated, topologically simple and non-discrete.
-It acts $2$-transitively on $\partial T$, and the quotient $G/G^+$ is compact.
+It acts edge-transitively on $T$ and $2$-transitively on $\partial T$, and the quotient $G/G^+$ is compact.
 In particular, $G$ is unimodular. \end{theorem}

 \begin{proof} See Proposition 3.1.2 from \cite{BurgerMozes} and Theorem~2.2 from \cite{CaDM2}.
 For the unimodularity of $G$, observe that $G^+$ must be in the kernel of the modular character of $G$.
 Thus the modular character of $G$ factors through the quotient $G/G^+$, which is compact.
 Hence $G$ is indeed unimodular. \end{proof}